qaalabs/fabric/docs/ms-fabric/03b-medallion-lakehouse/instructions.md

 In this lab, you will sign in to Microsoft Fabric using the email and password from the QA Platform.

+## Step 1: Signing in to Microsoft Fabric

 1. Using an **incognito/private mode browser tab** navigate to the [Fabric portal](https://app.fabric.microsoft.com/) at: https://fabric.microsoft.com

 2. Follow the prompts, and sign in with the user credentials from the QA Platform: